khartinger/mqtt4home/source_Vue/vue_mqtt_lamp1/README.md

 * If one clicks on the lamp symbol, a MQTT message `ci/lamp/1/set/lamp` with the payload `1` is sent.
 This is displayed in the command/terminal window.
 * ..ToDo..

-# Parameterization of the lamp symbol
+# Using the lamp symbol
 The parameterization of a lamp symbol is done in three steps:
 ## Step 1: Definition of the lamp symbol
 Each lamp must be entered in the lamp controller (file 'controller/CiLampController') in the array 'lamps':